mikevdberge/sncicd-tests-run/README.md

 - nowUsername - Username for ServiceNow Basic Authentication
 - nowPassword - Password for ServiceNow Basic Authentication
 - nowApikey - API Key for ServiceNow Authentication
-- nowInstallInstance - ServiceNow instance on which the tests are run.
+- nowInstallInstance - **Legacy** ServiceNow instance on which the tests are run.
 Expects only the instance name and not the full FQDN
 - nowFullInstance - ServiceNow instance on which the tests are run.
 Expects the full FQDN

 # Contributing